Angelino C.G. Viceisza, Ph.D.

 - To remit, or not to remit: that is the question.
 A remittance ﬁeld experiment (with Maximo Torero)

-- Let’s coordinate!
-Experimental evidence from farmer groups in Senegal (with Tanguy Bernard, Ligane Sene and Fleur Wouterse)
+- Coordination towards collective commercialization: Experimental evidence from rural producer organizations in Senegal (with Tanguy Bernard, Ligane Sene and Fleur Wouterse)

 BMZ, Project: Working together for market access: strengthening rural producer organizations in Sub-Saharan Africa (with researchers from IFPRI, IZA and University of Hohenheim), 2009-2012 (1.2 million euro)